-- 2.3.1 A Team must be able to program VIRTUAL\ROBOT. - 2.3.2 Virtual robots must be controlled autonomously. - 2.3.3 The use of a remote control to manually control virtual robots is not allowed. - 3 Arena - 3.1 Dimensions - 3.1.1 The dimensions of VIRTUAL\WORLD are 270cm x 360cm. - 3.2 Floor - 3.2.1 VIRTUAL\WORLD - The VIRTUAL\WORLD is a 3D simulated environment.
+- 2.3.1 A Team must be able to program VIRTUAL ROBOT. - 2.3.2 Virtual robots must be controlled autonomously. - 2.3.3 The use of a remote control to manually control virtual/real robots is not allowed.

+3 Arena

+3.1 Dimensions

+3.1.1 The dimensions of WORLD_1 are 180cm x 240cm.
+The dimensions of WORLD_2 are 270cm x 360cm.
+The game will last for 6 minutes.
+Teams are only required to program the virtual robot in virtual world 2.

+3.2 Floor

+3.2.1 VIRTUAL_WORLD

+The VIRTUAL_WORLD is a 3D simulated environment.
 The floor is not restricted to white or light colour.
-However, the colour objects, collection box, special zones, etc., can still be distinguished. - 3.3 Boundary - 3.3.1 VIRTUAL\WORLD - For RCAP CoSpace Rescue FirstSteps groups: VIRTUAL\WORLD will be enclosed by a wall of height 20 cm.
+However, the colour objects, collection box, special zones, etc., can still be distinguished.

+3.3 Boundary

+3.3.1 VIRTUAL_WORLD

+• U19 group: There will be no boundary for VIRTUAL_WORLD.
+Teams are required to keep the robot within the virtual arena based on the dimensions given.
+There will be an indication of the boundary for audience.

-Appendix A shows the sample layout of VIRTUAL WORLD.
+Appendix A shows the sample layout of WORLD_1 and WORLD_2.